Feminism in Japan: Formation of the New Woman Association

-In 1919, with the help of Ichikawa Fusae and Oku Mumeo, Raicho Hiratsuka created the New Woman Association: Shin Fujin Kyokai.
+In 1919, with the help of Ichikawa Fusae and Oku Mumeo, Hiratsuka Raichō created the New Woman Association: Shin Fujin Kyokai.
 Their goal was to achieve rights of protection and inclusion through identifying a female class.
 In November 1919, Hiratsuka delivered a speech at the All-Kansai Federation of Women's Organizations titled "Toward the Unification of Women."
 It stated that if women had rights, they would be able to be part of the state and help determine its future.

 The following January, Ichikawa and Hiratsuka drafted the two demands of the New Woman Association.